Solving Formulas for a Specified Variable: A thorough look

 Q: What if I get a negative value for a variable that should be positive (like length or time)?

 A: Double-check your calculations.
-A negative result might indicate an error in your algebraic manipulation or a problem with the initial equation itself.
+On top of that, a negative result might indicate an error in your algebraic manipulation or a problem with the initial equation itself.
 Context is crucial; some variables inherently cannot be negative.

 Q: How do I handle equations with absolute values?